obsidianmd/obsidian-help/en/Advanced topics/Contributing to Obsidian.md

 #### Found a typo?

-If you found a typo or a grammar mistake in these documentation, feel free to submit a pull request in [our documentation repository](https://github.com/obsidianmd/obsidian-docs).
+If you found a typo or a grammar mistake in the documentation, feel free to submit a pull request in [our documentation repository](https://github.com/obsidianmd/obsidian-docs).